cs2113-f24/cs2113-f24.github.io/wrkshts/J0-wrksht.md

 # Worksheet: J0

 Worksheets are self-guided activities that reinforce lectures.
-They are due, on github by 11:59pm on the day of the lecture.
+They are due Thursdays the week they are assigned.

 ## Setup